 - We don’t covet and become coveters.
 We covet because we are coveters.

-We sin, because it is in our nature to do so.
-Literally.
+We sin, because it is in our nature.
 We have a sinful nature that we inherited from Adam.

 Job 15:14 What is man, that he can be pure?
 Or he who is born of a woman, that he can be righteous?

 We want to think that if we try hard enough we can change.
 We can go from being impure to pure, from unrighteous to righteous.
-But this verse makes the point that we can’t change because it is our nature to be sinful.
+But we can’t change because it is our nature to be sinful.